About Dr. Jessica E. Wilson

 In her work focused exploring and expressing gender identity, she engages in supportive affirming therapy, helping clients to make informed decisions and explore challenges in a safe environment.
 The process of coming out or beginning a social or medical transition does not necessitate someone need to engage with psychotherapy, however some do find it beneficial to use this time to work through past concerns and enter into their next phase of life with a clearer sense of meaning and purpose.

 Dr. Wilson is an active member of the World Professional Association for Transgender Health (WPATH), the Oregon Psychological Association, the American Psychological Association's Division 44: Society for the Psychological Study of Lesbian, Gay, Bisexual, and Transgender Issues, and serves on Division 44's Committee for Transgender People and Gender Diversity.
-She has been awarded the 2010 A. Gordon Rose Scholarship for her research on queer identity, was an Aqua scholar in the Aqua Foundation for Women, and recieved the Voices of Leadership Award for her advocacy work from NVEEE: National Voices for Equality, Education and Enlightenment, addressing the needs of queer and trans youth affected by harassment and bullying.
+She has been awarded the 2010 A. Gordon Rose Scholarship for her research on queer identity, was an Aqua scholar in the Aqua Foundation for Women, and received the Voices of Leadership Award for her advocacy work from NVEEE: National Voices for Equality, Education and Enlightenment, addressing the needs of queer and trans youth affected by harassment and bullying.

 Originally hailing from Las Vegas, Nevada, Jessica previously lived in Texas, Colorado, and Florida before finally calling Portland Oregon home.
-A proud introvert, Jessica enjoys spending time alone in the beautiful natural areas of the pacific northwest taking photographs, hiking, and gardening.
+Jessica enjoys spending time alone in the beautiful natural areas of the pacific northwest taking photographs, hiking, and gardening.
 When not at work she can often be found at home reading, painting, or spending time with her partner Rachel and rescue kitties Erzsebet and Lenore.